A splitting theorem for capillary graphs under Ricci lower bounds: Splitting of capillary graphs

 As already stated, since $\Phi(\mathscr{D})$ is non-empty and both open and closed in the connected set $\Omega$, we have $\Phi(\mathscr{D}) = \Omega$.
 Thus, $\Phi$ realizes an isometry between $\Omega$ and the product manifold

 and $N$ is parabolic because of Lemma \ref{lem_paraprod}.
 Furthermore, $u$ only depends on the variable $t$ because

 In the chart $\Phi$, $u= u(t)$ is therefore a solution of

-Integration of the ODE shows that the possibility $(-\infty, T_2) \times N$ is incompatible with the fact that $u$ is increasing and bounded from below, while the other models lead to the solutions listed in the theorem, up to reparametrizing $t \mapsto t - T_1$ and setting $T = T_2 - T_1$.
+Integration of the ODE shows that the possibility $(-\infty, T_2) \times N$ is incompatible with the fact that $u$ is increasing and bounded from below, while the other models lead to the solutions $u_{c_1,H}$ in \eqref{eq_split}, up to reparametrizing $t \mapsto t - T_1$ and setting $T = T_2 - T_1$.
 To check $(ii)$, the second in \eqref{eq_persplitting} implies